 Before you get confused about the context of that analogy here, let us simplify things.

 Going with the popular opinion is what most of us do in our everyday lives.
-We easily get swayed by marketing tactics and brand images, and thus, instead of choosing a smaller player who might actually be offering more value to us, we go with the flow and pick what everybody else is picking.
+We easily get influenced by marketing tactics and brand images.
+Thus, instead of choosing a smaller player who might actually be offering more value to us, we go with the flow and pick what everybody else is picking.

-This is the reason why Liberal Arts colleges are a mystery to most students.
-For them, the choice of college is often made by parents and society, both of which give more weight to science, technology, and engineering fields over the arts for a better future.
+It's the reason why Liberal Arts colleges are a mystery to most students.
+For them, college choice is often made by parents and society, giving more weight to science, technology, and engineering fields over the arts for a better future.

 LACs work on a concept that's different from other schools.
 They foster a personal interaction between students and teachers, and thus, they're highly dependent on student participation.

-These colleges are relatively small due to fewer enrollments, but with full-time abundant teaching staff, they’re more likely to pay better attention to your individual learning needs.
+These colleges are relatively small due to fewer enrollments, but with full-time abundant teaching staff, there are higher chances that you get better attention to your individual learning needs.
 Usually, such institutions are more focused on your thinking ability and creative problem-solving approach.

 The literal meaning of the word "liberal" is broadening a person's knowledge and experience.
-Working on the same principle, LACs expose students to a wide range of subjects that encourage them to focus on one thing at a time and then contribute to a solution.
+Working on the same principle, LACs expose students to a wide range of subjects that encourage them to focus on one thing at one time and then contribute to a solution.

 LACs are not limited to a specific set of knowledge or a particular domain.
 Liberal education integrates different areas of study and offers a wide range of subjects.
 From arts to business majors, you can experience it all here.

 Unlike large amphitheater-like introductory classes, they offer small, intimate, and personalized courses.
-They have the most preferable learning style with class discussions and the opportunity to have a close relationship with your classmates and professors.
+They have a preferred learning style with class discussions and the opportunity to have a close relationship with their classmates and professors.